 Our international strategy will continue in the wake of ensuring high quality in organizing students and staff mobility promotion of an intercultural dialogue, by organizing events involving Europe and world-wide student bodies; increasing activities aimed at internationalisation in education and training involving also Eastern European nations, the Western Balkans and third countries.

-According to our vision we confirm we want to be a continuing education centre and an open learning centre for our region.
+According to our vision we confirm we want to be a continuing education center, an artistic research and production center, and an open learning center for our region.

 It's important for us to promote study exchanges and placements for students' personal and professional development, through the comparison with different cultures, teaching and learning experiences.

-Partner institutions for study are chosen taking into account first of all the high quality level of educational offer, curricula degrees, teaching staff, international policy, geographical area in relation to cultural and educational traditions; students preferences or teaching staff friendships sometimes help to open new partnerships, so, while in the first years we mostly focused on German countries for classical music and on north Europe countries for Jazz, now we are opening also to non european countries.
+Partner institutions for study are chosen taking into account first of all the high quality level of educational offer, curricula degrees, teaching staff, international policy, geographical area in relation to cultural and educational traditions; students preferences or teaching staff friendships sometimes help to open new partnerships, so, while in the first years we mostly focused on German countries for classical music and on north Europe countries for Jazz, we subsequently opened up to Eastern Europe and to Western Balkans countries as regards teaching and popular cultures, and now we are opening up to non-European countries, in particular to Asia.
 A relevant aspect for students choice is represented by the teaching staff in the host institution.